intrinio/ruby-sdk/docs/SecurityApi.md

 tag = "volume" # String | An Intrinio data tag ID or code-name

 opts = {
+  frequency: "daily", # String | Return historical data in the given frequency
   type: nil, # String | Filter by type, when applicable
   start_date: Date.parse("2018-01-01"), # Date | Get historical data on or after this date
   end_date: Date.parse("2019-01-01"), # Date | Get historical date on or before this date